 Job in the Bible was a man of God and had many qualities: he was wise, blameless, pure in heart, God-fearing, patient, and a man who turned from evil.
 A job is a righteous man.
 He was a faithful man.
 Job was a rich man who had many kinds of animals and had children.
 The impure thought tempted him.
 He started him killing all the animals.
 Then the devil made him sick with leprosy and killed his children.
 The devil saw that he didn’t let him, and everything returned to him.

 Job was one of the characters in the Bible where his life is told.
-The book of Job, mentions that he was rich, and had animals and children.
+The book of Job mentions that he was rich and had animals and children.
 He showed a love for God.
-First God tested Job to see if he had patience.
+First, God tested Job to see if he had patience.
 He lost his animals and children and was stricken with leprosy.
-He showed us patience towards the creator.
-The moral of the story of Job in the Bible is meant to point out that God has great trust in us, and sometimes allows the devil to scold us and put us through various trials.
+He showed us patience toward the creator.
+The moral of the story of Job in the Bible is meant to point out that God has great trust in us and sometimes allows the devil to scold us and put us through various trials.
 But if we can endure and overcome them, we will be blessed more than we deserve.

 What is the meaning of Job in the Bible?

-If Job is a Hebrew name, it would have to be related to the verb lab which means to be enmity and the most plausible meaning would be He who is attacked.
+If Job is a Hebrew name, it would have to be related to the verb lab, which means to be hostile, and the most plausible meaning would be He who is attacked.
 It is even more likely that the non-Hebrew origin of this name comes from the North-West Semitic environment: ai-in-Abu, meaning: where is my father?

 The meaning of Job in the Bible is enmity.
-He was a man attacked and enmity by Satan.
-Job is the Old Testament forerunner of Jesus and his most commendable trait is his perseverance in the face of all troubles.
-Jesus persevered too, and that fact has special significance for all of us.
+He was a man attacked and animosity by Satan.
+Job is the Old Testament forerunner of Jesus, and his most commendable trait is his perseverance in facing all troubles.
+Jesus persevered too, which has special significance for all of us.
 Despite all suffering, he continued to live a sinless life, perfectly representing the character of God.